 - a.
 Park out of traffic lanes

 - b.
-Park on level ground, if possible
+Park on level ground, if possiblec.
+Do not park in deep mud or water, especially in freezing

-- c.
-Do not park in deep mud or water, especially in freezing weather.
+- Do not park in deep mud or water, especially in freezin weather.

 - d.
 Lower the forks.

 - e.
 If the forks must be left elevated do not leave the machine unattended.
 OSHA says the operator must be within 25 feet.

-Neutralize all controls. f.
+f.
+Neutralize all controls.

 - g.
 Set the parking brake.

 - h.
 Turn off the engine.

-- Block the wheels if the forklift is on an incline. i i
+- i.
+Block the wheels if the forklift is on an incline.